softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 As we mentioned above, a good encryption algorithm will use complex mathematics to make it difficult to encrypt or decrypt without the proper key.
 One commonly used symmetric key algorithm is Advanced Encryption Standard (`AES`).
 This algorithm shifts blocks of characters around, across multiple rounds of manipulation, while applying a key size of 128, 192, or 256 bits.
 It also applies an `initialization vector` to create a unique cipher value for each `plain text`/`initialization vector` combination.
 The use of the initialization vector makes it so that the same plain text does not result in the same cipher representation.
 Without that, you would be able to determine the encrypted data by brute forcing an attack that guessed what the plain text was.

 The following code demonstrates the use of `AES` to encrypt and decrypt data.
+The code begins by generating an appropriately sized key and then creating an initialization vector.
+These are then used to first encrypt and then decrypt the message.

 ```java
 import javax.crypto.*;